B4PT0R/streamlit-mic-recorder/README.md

 - 'just_once' determines if the widget returns the audio only once just after it has been recorded (and then None), or on every rerun of the app.
 Useful to avoid reprocessing the same audio twice.
 - 'use_container_width' just like for st.button, determines if the button fills its container width or not.
+- 'format': The desired file format of the audio sample (can be either "webm" or "wav")
 - 'callback': an optional callback being called when a new audio is received
 - 'args/kwargs': optional args and kwargs passed to the callback when triggered